open2c/pairtools/doc/parsing.rst

    A read pair with a non-unique (multi-) alignment on one side

-``pairsamtools parse`` calls an alignment to be multi-mapping when its `MAPQ score <https://bioinformatics.stackexchange.com/questions/2417/meaning-of-bwa-mem-mapq-scores>`_ (which depends on the scoring gap between the two best candidate alignments for a segment) is equal or greater than the value specied with the ``--min-mapq`` flag (by default, 1).
+``pairtools parse`` calls an alignment to be multi-mapping when its `MAPQ score <https://bioinformatics.stackexchange.com/questions/2417/meaning-of-bwa-mem-mapq-scores>`_ (which depends on the scoring gap between the two best candidate alignments for a segment) is equal or greater than the value specied with the ``--min-mapq`` flag (by default, 1).